Marijuana Effects, Risks & Addiction

 Yes, marijuana can be addictive.
 While some may argue that it's not as addictive as other drugs like cocaine or heroin, prolonged and heavy use of marijuana can lead to addiction.

-In 2021, approximately 5.8 percent (around 16.3 million) of people aged 12 or older had a cannabis use disorder.
-Additionally, among people aged 12 or older in the same year, 18.7 percent (or around 52.5 million people) reported cannabis use.7
+In 2021, approximately 5.8 percent (around 16.3 million) of people aged 12 or older had a cannabis use disorder.1 Additionally, among people aged 12 or older in the same year, 18.7 percent (or around 52.5 million people) reported cannabis use.1

-Various factors can contribute to the development of marijuana addiction, including:
+These factors can contribute to the development of marijuana addiction:

 - Genetic predisposition